Students submitting research papers will be selected for one of two types of presentations: Oral Presentation or Poster Presentation.

 - Use graphs, tables and other visual representation to help explain your results.
 Keep them simple and uncluttered.
 Focus on important information; for example, remember to name the variables on both axes of a graph, and state the significance of the position and shape of the graph line.

-Because space will be limited, usually only four to eight students are chosen for oral presentations.
+Because space will be limited, usually only fourteen students are chosen for oral presentations.
 Other students will be selected to present their work in a poster presentation format.
 Posters should be prepared in a manner that summarizes the findings presented in the written paper, including:

 - Introduction and statement of the problem